 In 'Learning and Achieving Together' we aim to support the children so that everyone can succeed at their own level.
 Within class, lessons are differentiated to cater for children of differing abilities.
-Our Special Educational Needs Co-ordinator (SENDCo) liaises closely with teachers through the school in order to identify swiftly any concerns and advise on how best to cater for different needs.
+Our Inclusion Manager liaises closely with teachers through the school in order to identify swiftly any concerns and advise on how best to cater for different needs.
 She also works closely with the SENCo from our infant feeder schools to ensure appropriate provision is made for children who have already been identified as having Special Educational Needs.
-Once a difficulty is identified, provision is made to meet that need and progress is carefully monitored through an Individual Education Plan (IEP) or, if appropriate, an Education Health Care Plan (EHCP).
-At later stages the class teacher and SENCo may receive support from outside agencies.
+Once a difficulty is identified, provision is made to meet that need and progress is carefully monitored through an Individual Learning Plan (ILP) or class ILP or, if appropriate, an Education Health Care Plan (EHCP).
+At later stages the class teacher and Inclusion Manager may receive support from outside agencies.
 Parents/carers are fully consulted and encouraged to take a full part in all stages.